-The hit rate, recording quality, and time required for WCR using our method is comparable to that of a human operator performing manual two photon targeted recording.
-In our testing, cell-attached recordings were obtained on 47% of attempts, and a successful whole cell recording was achieved on 22% of occasions (ie just under half of the "seals" were converted to whole cell recordings).
-Several (average 2.3) seals were achieved per animal, and just over one (1.1) whole cell recording was obtained per animal.
-Yield was only slightly higher for manual targeted recording (4.9 and 1.6 seals and WCRs respectively).
-As well as fully robotic use, the platform can be used to accelerate manual two photon targeted patching, and indeed hybrid manual/automated use may enable new recording capabilities such as in vivo targeted recording from fine dendritic processes.
+recording was obtained per animal.
+Yield was only slightly higher for manual targeted recording (4.9 and 1.6 seals and WCRs, respectively).
+In addition to fully robotic use, the platform can be used to accelerate manual two-photon targeted patching, and indeed hybrid manual/automated use may enable new recording capabilities such as in vivo targeted recording from fine dendritic processes.
 The platform is naturally extensible to parallel recordings from multiple micromanipulators/pipettes.
-As well as enabling the scaling up of two photon targeted WCR, our system is likely to open up new application domains, via selective labelling of sub-cellular structures, and is likely to be applicable to more challenging experimental paradigms, such as targeted WCR of neurons in awake, behaving animals.
+As well as enabling the scaling up of two-photon targeted WCR, our system is likely to open up new application domains, via selective labeling of sub-cellular structures, and is likely to be applicable to more challenging experimental paradigms, such as targeted WCR of neurons in awake, behaving animals.

-Combining the robotic two photon targeted WCR system with functional imaging will enable numerous novel applications in neuroscience, extending our ability to study the molecular and cellular mechanisms of single cell and network neuronal computation.
-Automated targeted electrophysiological interrogation of specific cells has the potential to provide not only readout of the intrinsic excitability but also a direct means to determine the responsiveness of specific subtypes of neurons to different sensory stimuli, with high sampling throughput in comparison to sampling cells with "blind" approaches.
+Combining the robotic two-photon targeted WCR system with functional imaging will enable numerous novel applications in neuroscience, extending our ability to study the molecular and cellular mechanisms of single-cell and network neuronal computation.
+Automated targeted electrophysiological interrogation of specific cells has the potential to provide not only readout of the intrinsic excitability, but also a direct means to determine the responsiveness of specific subtypes of neurons to different sensory stimuli, with high sampling throughput in comparison to sampling cells with "blind" approaches.
 Monitoring additional physiological parameters such as transient changes in intracellular calcium concentration or membrane voltage in neuronal populations will help to forge a direct link between system and cellular neuroscience.
-Another important application for this system might be assessing electrophysiological responses of individual cells transfected (and labelled) by recombinant viruses, plasmid DNA or peptides suspected to modulate physiological functions.
-The increasing availability of genetically modified animals showing selective labelling in subpopulations of cells opens up numerous potential applications.
+Another important application for this system might be assessing electrophysiological responses of individual cells transfected (and labeled) by recombinant viruses, plasmid DNA, or peptides suspected to modulate physiological functions.
+The increasing availability of genetically modified animals showing selective labeling in subpopulations of cells opens up numerous potential applications.

-Further automation of procedures such as the fabrication (Pak et al., 2011), loading and installation of fresh pipettes could eliminate time-limiting manual steps, enabling a single operator to run multiple experiments at the same time, either in the same or different animals.
+Further automation of procedures such as the fabrication (Pak et al., 2011), loading, and installation of fresh pipettes could eliminate time-limiting manual steps, enabling a single operator to run multiple experiments at the same time, either in the same or different animals.
 As well as enabling hitherto impracticable questions to be addressed concerning neural circuit function, this may be of great utility in testing pharmaceutical and gene therapeutic approaches to treating nervous system disorders.